Marques de Campo street of Dénia, better known as Calle Campos, is since its construction in the late nineteenth century the main artery of the city.

 The street today

 As from the time of its construction, Calle Marques de Campo is the nerve center in the city of Dénia.
 There are the headquarters of most national banks and pharmacies, cafes, restaurants and boutiques and accessories.

-Also known as the home Campos street throughout the year and many important events for society Dianense: cavalcades, parades Moors and Christians, Floats, entrà of Bous a la Mar in July, offering flowers Fallas Denia, the health fair in October or in December Joguet Fira, among other annual events.
+Also known as the home Campos street throughout the year and many important events for society Dianense: cavalcades, parades Moors and Christians, floats, enter from Bous a la Mar in July, offering of flowers of Fallas Denia, the health fair in October or in December Joguet Fira, among other annual events.